zxcalc/zx-project/README.md

 zx-project
 ==========

-A basic project for QuantoDerive for working with the ZX-calculus

-Provides the ZX-calculus axioms and a basic automated simplification procedure.

-This is work in progress!
-Check out the repository every now and then for updates, bug fixes, new features, etc.
+This is a Quantomatic project which contains all of the ZX-calculus axioms and some useful theorems and simplification procedures.
+It also includes sample graphs and derivations.